The best way to confirm pregnancy in snakes would be to take them to your local pet store.

 The female snakes are imposing and not to be messed with.
 They are able to overpower the males, many times being larger than them and with some female snakes species devouring the male.

-With anacondas, mating is usually in the Spring.
-Females emit airborne chemicals to alert the males to the fact that they are ready for mating.
+With anacondas, mating is usually in the spring.
+Females emit airborne chemicals to alert the males that they are ready for mating.
 The males pick up the scent by flicking their forked tongue and then follow the trail to reach the females in heat.

 Mating of Anacondas often takes place in rivers.
 A single female Anaconda attracts multiple males and these coil around her.
 A sexual orgy or mating ball like this can last for a few weeks.

 Once mating has been wrapped up, the female carries the embryos inside her body and they remain attached to a yolk sac.
-A gestation period follows for 6 months.
+A gestation period of 6 months follows.
 She’ll bask quite a bit in the sun to help the embryonic growth process.
 The pregnant Anaconda doesn’t feed during this time.

 Anaconda snakes are known to be ovoviviparous – the eggs will hatch inside the body of the female Anaconda.
-After the 6 months is up, the eggs will hatch inside the female with the babies being wrapped in the membrane.
+After the 6 months is up, the eggs hatch with the babies wrapped in a membrane.